Gastroesophageal Reflux Disease (GERD) During Pregnancy

 The medicines listed below are generally safe during pregnancy.
 But talk to your doctor before you use them.

-- Acid reducers, such as cimetidine (for example, Tagamet) or ranitidine (for example, Zantac)
+- H2 blockers, such as cimetidine (for example, Tagamet) and famotidine (such as Pepcid)

 - Proton pump inhibitors, such as omeprazole (for example, Prilosec) or lansoprazole (for example, Prevacid)